 2. Find your interactions with another Twitter account

-3. Find the most popular Tweets about a topic
+3. Find the most popular tweets about a topic

-As an alternative to the “Top Tweets” that Twitter displays for each search term, this search trick will allow you to define your own metrics for what makes a popular post.
+As an alternative to the “Top tweets” that Twitter displays for each search term, this search trick will allow you to define your own metrics for what makes a popular post.

-As Amit Agarwal explains on his blog:

-Go to the Twitter search box, type any search term and append the operator min_retweets:[number] or min_faves:[number] to filter your search results.
-For instance, here’s a sample search that will only shows tweets pointing to the labnol.org domain that have been favorited or retweeted at least 5 times.
+As Amit Agarwal explains on his blog, “Go to the Twitter search box, type any search term and append the operator min_retweets:[number] or min_faves:[number] to filter your search results.”
+For example, you can search “buffer min_retweets:5 OR min_faves:5”.

 4. Find your most popular tweets